amarinediary/WordPress-simple-URL-based-breadcrumb/README.md

 - - [x] Adding `$ingredients['root']['slug']`.
 - - [x] Adding `$ingredient['root']['url']`.
 - - [x] Emphasis on WordPress PHP coding standards.
-- - Special thanks to [@hanyseyedy](https://github.com/hanyseyedy) for pointing out a few issues in `1.0.4`.
+- Special thanks to [@hanyseyedy](https://github.com/hanyseyedy) for pointing out a few issues in `1.0.4`.

-An idea on how search and archive's breadcrumb pages should be handled?
+An idea on how the search's breadcrumb should be handled?
 [Open a new issue](https://github.com/amarinediary/Where-Is-My-Bread/issues/new/choose).

 ## Give us feedback 🙏